When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Best Tankless Gas Water Heater for Indoors

-This gas boiler uses 40% less energy than a traditional tank gas heater.
-It uses premium technology that locks in the heat and prevents any accidental changes to the water temperature.
-No wonder it has an energy factor of 0.82.
+This boiler uses roughly 40% less energy than a traditional tank heater.
+Rinnai packed it with technology that locks in heat and stabilizes water temperature.
+With an energy factor of 0.82, it is a solid choice for the eco-conscious buyer.

 What We Like